-Harvest is the solo audiovisual project of Iael Brener, Swiss-Uruguayan designer, digital artist and musician born in 1984.
+Harvest is the solo audiovisual project of Iael Esther Brener, Swiss-Uruguayan designer, digital artist and musician.
 The project starts as an alternative medium to channel her creative impulses not related to the design world.

 For the live album presentation, a set of posters, an official website and merchandise items were created.
 We went with a minimalistic aesthetic to create impact on busy billboards and to accommodate to the digital world and screen printing techniques.
 The Jumis cross took a more important role in fluorescent colors against a more abstract glitched video still.